Orange-OpenSource/bagpipe-bgp/README.md

 standalone, no DHCP service is provided, and the IP configuration will have to be static.

+<a name="netns-example"></a>
 #### Another IP VPN example... ####

-...in which the bagpipe-rest-attach tool will build for you a network namespace and a properly configured veth interface to attach to the VRF:
+In this example, the bagpipe-rest-attach tool will build for you a network namespace and a properly configured pair of veth interfaces, and will plug one of the veth to the VRF:

 * on server A, plug a netns interface with IP 12.11.11.1 into a new IP VPN VRF named "test", with route-target 64512:78